falkosch/edu.schwabe.multi-tenancy-webapp/README.md

 ## Credits

 Credits go out to all the software developers of the many projects that actually make the world of a software developer a little bit easier day by day.
 There are many big projects like lerna or webpack but also many little projects like ngtemplate-loader, material-icons, etc, which would all deserve to be mentioned.
-However, I do not want to maintain a second depedency list here, so please have a look at the package.json files.
-All dependencies turned out to be pleasently useful.
+However, I do not want to maintain a second dependency list here, so please have a look at the package.json files.
+All dependencies turned out to be pleasantly useful.